mdriscollic/docs/content/en/docs/Acquisitions/Serials/_index.md

 #### Using templates

-Writing a templates requires you to know to include the appropriate values from each chronology and enumeration label you have setup.
+Writing a template requires you to know to include the appropriate values from each chronology and enumeration label you have set up.
 To use a value from an enumeration or chronology in the template, you will need to put a token in double curly braces in the template.
 The token will identify which enumeration or chronology label is being used, and which part of the label is being used.
 All other text in the template (i.e. text not in double curly braces) will be treated as simple text that should be included.

 By clicking **Preview** it is possible to preview the labels for the publication pattern to make sure the expected pieces will be labeled and generated correctly.